ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 ### Deploy Liberty app from CLI using kubectl

-To authenticate kubectl you need to grab token and associated information from the ICp dashboard.
+To authenticate kubectl you need to grab token and associated information from the ICp Dashboard.
 To do that follow these steps:

-1. Login to ICp dashboard as `user1`.
+1. Verify that you are logged in to the ICp dashboard as `user1`.
 2. In the top right corner in the dropdown by the username select `Configure Client`.
 3. Copy the text in the textbox.
 4. Paste the text into a terminal window.